 The Virgin of Quinche is revered each year with a long pilgrimage that begins in Quito and leads to the town of Quinche.
 The Virgin is believed to have healed the sick.

 Christmas in Ecuador is not celebrated to the excess that it is in North America and elsewhere.
 Indigenous children don't traditionally receive gifts but in recent years have come to expect a bag of cookies and candy.
-For three years Gary and I, along with expat friends, have provided these treats for a number of villages.
+For many years Gary and I, along with expat friends, have provided these treats for a number of villages.

 One of the strangest celebrations in Ecuador is the New Year's Parade in Atuntaqui, a town between Cotacachi and Ibarra.
 There the men have a lot of fun cavorting in drag.
 Sometimes their costumes are extremely provocative and raunchy.